 Robert Boyles

 Coach Robert Boyles, known to players as Coach Rob or Coach Boyles, brings passion and experience to the basketball court.
-A Claremore High School graduate (Class of 2010), Coach Boyles continued his education and athletic involvement at Northeastern Oklahoma A&M College in Miami, Oklahoma.
+A Claremore High School graduate, Coach Boyles continued his education and athletic involvement at Northeastern Oklahoma A&M College in Miami, Oklahoma.

 Christin Eberley